rust-secure-code/safety-dance/README.md

     already many cases where switching from `unsafe` to safe alternateives has _increased_ performance, so simply guessing that performance will regress is not enough.
+  * If the `unsafe` block is sound, but can be converted to safe code without losing performance, that's a great thing to do!
+This is often the case thanks to Rust adding new safe abstractions and improving the optimizer since the code was originally written.
   * If switching away from unsafe is impossible because of missing abstractions then that's important to know!
 We can work on improving the language, the standard library, and/or the crates.io ecosystem until the necessary gaps